 The Website Abstraction phase showed that 61% of the sites offer the visitor two or more ways to get prayer information: 1) visiting the website or social media account (Facebook, Twitter, or YouTube) and 2) directly receiving the material (email, postal mail, text messages, and apps).
 The others offered prayer information only through the website (16%) or Facebook (23%).
 Two-thirds had a single focus on the MENA region.
 Of 69 websites, English was the only language that appeared available on 55 of them, Arabic was the only language on two, and Portuguese on one.
 The other 11 websites offered material in English and up to 100 other languages.
 Half of the websites updated prayer requests on their websites daily or weekly, and one-sixth sent out requests daily or weekly.
 The others updated them less frequently.
 Many of the websites also profiled countries, peoples, religions, or issues.
 Many also provided prayer guides.
-Half of the others offered free access to prayer requests on the website and sent prayer requests to those who registered for them.
+Half of the websites gave intercessors free access to prayer requests with no option for registration.
+Most of the others offered free access to prayer requests on the website and sent prayer requests to those who registered for them.
 A few sites (8) required registration prior to both viewing and receiving prayer requests.
 Most sites make no effort to report results of prayer or to indicate when they update their websites.